 Like many parents, Sara Marjoram has been very involved in the parent organization of her children’s school.
 Over the last 11 years, she has served as a committee chair and executive board member for Sope Creek Elementary PTA in Marietta, GA, all while raising three wonderful children.

-I didn’t dive right in to volunteering for the PTA or PTO.
-I still had a young child at home, was working part-time and it didn’t feel right to take on any additional responsibility just yet.
+I didn’t dive right into volunteering for the PTA or PTO.
+I still had a young child at home, was working part-time, and it didn’t feel right to take on any additional responsibility just yet.
 I spent the first couple of years of my new phase making time to help in the classroom or sending in any extra supplies that were needed.
-I was honestly a little intimidated to get involved with any organization that demanded more of my time.
+I was honestly a little intimidated to get involved with any organization or PTA volunteer opportunities that demanded more of my time.

 I am a big believer in things happening for a reason.
 That year was also the year that a dear friend of mine had decided to serve as the president of the school’s parent organization.
-She approached me about getting involved as a volunteer.
-Although I was initially hesitant, she assured me that she would find me a committee to be involved in that would be a good fit for me – even with a newborn.
+She approached me about PTA volunteer opportunities.
+Although I was initially hesitant, she assured me that she would find me PTO parent involvement ideas that would be a good fit for me – even with a newborn.
 I was honestly still feeling a little intimidated, but she assured me that it would be a great experience and, as they say, the rest is history.

 I am now in my 11th year as a parent at the same school.
 I have served as a committee chair or as an executive board member of the parent organization ever since.
 I have learned a lot along the way.
 Here are a few of the things that I’d like to share:

 Many schools now have to raise their own funds for activities and supplies that once were considered basic necessities.
 Teachers, administration, and staff are incredibly resourceful when it comes to getting students what they need.
 Oftentimes, the additional support of the PTA or PTO can be what makes the difference in bridging the gap -- through fundraising and manpower.